bmlt-enabled/crouton/readme.txt

 == Changelog ==

 = 3.3.0 =
-* Added the ability to change the start of the week sequence.
+* Added the ability to change the start of the week sequence. [#143]
+* All shortcodes can be overridden via querystring for the Wordpress plugin. [#141]

 = 3.2.5 =
 * Added translation of UK English (en-UK).